FAQs: All your NDIS eligibility questions answered.

 This is a common question.
 It’s important to know what the NDIS might cover before you apply so you know if it might suit your needs.

 Every NDIS Plan is unique to you and your life so the types of supports that can be funded are quite varied.
-Find out more about what’s covered by the NDIS here.
+Find out more about What type of supports are funded by the NDIS.

 I need help understanding what all the terms mean.